khuedoan/homelab/docs/src/tutorials/add-or-remove-nodes.md

 > You can add multiple nodes at the same time

-Ensure that it meets the requirements in [prerequisites](../deployment/prerequisites.md), then add its details to the inventory:
+Ensure that it meets the requirements in [prerequisites](../deployment/prerequisites.md), then add its details to the inventory **at the end of the group** (masters or workers):

 ```diff
 diff --git a/metal/inventories/prod.yml b/metal/inventories/prod.yml